mailjet/mailjet-apiv3-nodejs/README.md

         'Attachments': [{
             "ContentType": "text-plain",
             "Filename": "test.txt",
-            "Content": "VGhpcyBpcyB5b3VyIGF0dGFjaGVkIGZpbGUhISEK", // Base64 for "This is your attached file!!!"
+            "Base64Content": "VGhpcyBpcyB5b3VyIGF0dGFjaGVkIGZpbGUhISEK", // Base64 for "This is your attached file!!!"
           }]
     }]
 }